Direkt zum Inhalt

 Main Inclusion Criteria

-• Patients undergone implantation of a PHILOS II DR-T DDD pacemaker (Biotronik SE and Co.
+• Patients who have undergone implantation of a PHILOS II DR-T DDD pacemaker (Biotronik SE and Co.
 KG, Berlin, Germany) with an A/V bipolar lead, for standard pacing indications, at least 1 month earlier

 • Patients were able to (a) comply with the study protocol and (b) sign an informed consent